Loretta Lynn Never Appears In Patsy Cline’s Movie ‘Sweet Dreams’

 But as good as that film is at portraying how close Lynn and Cline were, no one captures the strength of their friendship better than Lynn herself.
 You can listen to her talk about her beloved best friend in the video below.

-Cline found a lifelong friend in Lynn, one who has always made sure that she will never be forgotten.
+Cline found a lifelong friend in Lynn, one who always made sure she was never forgotten.